 Substance Abuse, Addiction, and Meloxicam

 Although meloxicam has some potentially dangerous side effects, like other NSAIDs, it is not able to cause euphoria, or a high, that could potentially lead to addiction or substance abuse.
-The drug is more likely to cause extensive damage to the stomach and intestines, leading to bleeding problems, or to cause to overdose before causing any addictive euphoric or psychotropic symptoms.

 Get Help for Polydrug or Prescription Drug Abuse